 One way to test this hypothesis is to estimate a cross-sectional regression of portfolio weights on income yields.
-However, if there are measurement errors in expected returns, the coefficient on income yield could be biased by the correlation between income yields and expected returns in the cross-section of assets.
+However, if there are measurement errors in expected returns, then the coefficient of income yield could be biased by the correlation between income yields and expected returns in the cross-section of assets.

-To address this challenge, we exploit the differential portfolio adjustment of high- versus low-income assets in response to a change in the risk-free rate, r.
-The idea is that a decline in the risk-free rate leads to lower current income generated by bank deposits and bonds, which tightens the current-income constraint in turn.
+To address this challenge, we exploit the differential portfolio adjustment of high- vs. low-income assets in response to a change in the risk-free rate, r.
+The idea is that a decline in the risk-free rate leads to lower current income generated by bank deposits and bonds, which in turn tightens the current income constraint.
 As a result, the shadow value of income increases, and investors who live off income move into higher-income assets.
-The intuition underlying our tests is analogous to a difference-in-differences regression, as we illustrate in the following table.
+The intuition underlying our tests is analogous to a difference-in-differences regression, as we illustrate in the following table: